dfelinto/blender-manual/manual/modeling/meshes/vertex_groups/weight_paint.rst

 The most important and frequently modified properties are:

-:guilabel:`Weight`
+Weight
    The weight (color) to be used by the brush.
    However, the weight value is applied to the Vertex Group in different ways depending on the selected Brush Blending mode (see below).
-:guilabel:`Strength`
+Strength
-   This is the :guilabel:`amount of paint` to be applied per brush stroke.
+   This is the amount of paint to be applied per brush stroke.
    What that means exactly also depends on the Brush Blending mode.
-:guilabel:`Radius`
+Radius
    The radius defines the area of influence of the brush.
    Note: You can also change the Brush radius with a keyboard shortcut while painting.
    Just press :kbd:`F` at any time, then drag the mouse to increase/reduce the brush radius.
    Finally click :kbd:`lmb` to use the new setting.
    Or press the :kbd:`esc` key at any time to return to the current settings.
-:guilabel:`Blend mode`
+Blend mode
    The brush Blending mode defines in which way the weight value is applied to the Vertex Group while painting.
    Blender provides 7 different Blending modes:

+Mix
-- **Mix** : In this Blend mode the Weight value defines the :guilabel:`target weight` that will eventually be reached when you paint long enough on the same location of the mesh.
+   In this Blend mode the Weight value defines the :guilabel:`target weight` that will eventually be reached when you paint long enough on the same location of the mesh.
    And the strength determines how many strokes you need to arrive at the target weight.
    Note that for strength = 1.0 the target weight is painted immediately, and for Weight = 0.0 the brush just does nothing.
+Add
-- **Add** : In this blend mode the specified weight value is :guilabel:`added` to the vertex weights.
+   In this blend mode the specified weight value is :guilabel:`added` to the vertex weights.
    The strength determines which fraction of the weight gets added per stroke.
    However, the brush will not paint weight values above 1.0.
+Subtract
-- **Subtract** : In this blend mode the specified weight is :guilabel:`subtracted` from the vertex weights.
+   In this blend mode the specified weight is :guilabel:`subtracted` from the vertex weights.
    The strength determines which fraction of the weight gets removed per stroke.
    However the brush will not paint weight values below 0.0.
+Lighten
-- **Lighten** : In this blend mode the specified weight value is interpreted as the target weight very similar to the Mix Blend mode.
+   In this blend mode the specified weight value is interpreted as the target weight very similar to the Mix Blend mode.
    But only weights below the target weight are affected.
    Weights above the target weight remain unchanged.
+Darken
-- **Darken** : This Blend mode is very similar to the Lighten Blend mode.
+   This Blend mode is very similar to the Lighten Blend mode.
    But only weights above the target weight are affected.
    Weights below the target weight remain unchanged.
+Multiply
-- **Multiply** : Multiplies the vertex weights with the specified weight value.
+   Multiplies the vertex weights with the specified weight value.
    This is somewhat like subtract, but the amount of removed weight is now dependent on the Weight value itself.
+Blur
-- **Blur** : tries to smooth out the weighting of adjacent vertices.
+   tries to smooth out the weighting of adjacent vertices.
    In this mode the Weight Value is ignored.
 The strength defines how effectively the blur is applied.

 Normalize Options